Evergreen Shelter Program

 One Great Hour of Sharing: Promoted and received during the season of Lent.

-Peace & Global Witness Offering: Promoted during A season of Peace (September) and received on World Communion Sunday (the first Sunday in October).
-25% designated by COTH to support peacemaking and reconciliation in our community.
+Peace & Global Witness Offering: Promoted during A Season of Peace (September) and received on World Communion Sunday (the first Sunday in October).
+25% is designated by COTH.

 Opportunities for COTH to Serve You